charlenelyu/pro-mern-stack/README.md

     - All XHR calls (calls using the API `fetch()`) must include the header `credentials: 'include'`
     - The CORS middleware should include an origin as a configuration option.
     - Another CORS configuration option called `credentials` must be set to true.
+- Server Rendering with Credentials
+  - Challenge 1: the initial data fetched for the user credentials goes to the `/auth` endpoint rather than the `/graphql` endpoint, but server rendering relies on the fact that all data fetching calls go through `graphQLFetch()`.
+  - Solution: use a new GraphQL API for the authenticated user credentials.
+  - Challenge 2: when the user data is fetched, the API call made by the UI server must include the cookie.
+When called from the UI, the browser would have added this cookie automatically.
+  - Solution: let all `fetchData()` static functions receive an optional parameter `cookie`, which can be passed through when any function calls `graphQLFetch()`.
+  - Challenge 3: the initial data that is fetched needs to be in addition to any other data fetched prior to rendering using `fetchData()` functions in the views.
+  - Solution: all global data fetches such as user credentials will have to be hard-coded while rendering on the server.

 # troubleshooting